-Why is Pakistan deporting undocumented Afghans?
+Why is Pakistan planning to deport undocumented Afghans?

 This wave was followed by a second in 2001 when the United States invaded Afghanistan after the September 11 attacks.

-The United Nations High Commissioner for Refugees says 1.3 million Afghan refugees live in Pakistan, 50 percent of whom live in Khyber Pakhtunkhwa province and 24 percent in Balochistan.
+The UNHCR says 1.3 million Afghan refugees live in Pakistan, 50 percent of whom are in Khyber Pakhtunkhwa province and 24 percent in Balochistan.

 A report released in July by Refugees International, an independent humanitarian group that advocates for displaced people, said that since the fall of Kabul to the Taliban in 2021, more than 600,000 Afghans have fled to Pakistan.